-SANTEN IS WORKING TO BRING A NEW ERA OF PREDICTABILITY AND SUSTAINABILITY TO GLAUCOMA SURGERY
+SANTEN IS PARTNERING WITH SURGEONS TO BRING DEVICE INNOVATION TO GLAUCOMA SURGERY

 Hear it from your peers

 A device that delivers predictable and sustainable outcomes will enable earlier surgical intervention.1

 “Achieving lower pressures early on with safer options for patients will be beneficial in the long run.”

 “A device that enables IOP control even after a patient leaves our practice could help us better prevent progression.”

 Sustainable Low IOP

 “It’s really important to have a surgical approach where we can get the pressure down and it’s sustained over a significant period of time.”

 See glaucoma surgeons discuss ideas for how to improve patient outcomes